yellobyte/ESP32-Webradio-PlusDLNA/README.md

 Now, after putting countless hours into the project, the device not only plays **internet radio streams** and audio files from **SD cards** but also **audio content from DLNA media servers** in the same LAN.
 The Arduino library **SoapESP32** has been created especially for the latter feature and enables any ESP32 based device to connect to DLNA media servers in the local network, browse their content and download selected files.
 It is basically a byproduct of this project and meanwhile became part of the Arduino library [collection](https://www.arduino.cc/reference/en/libraries/category/communication/).

-The original encoder attached to the rotary knob of the Technics case has been replaced with a modern one (turn + push) and now the knob is used to browse through the list of pre-configured web radio stations, the content of SD-Cards or DLNA media servers storing thousands of audio files.
+The original encoder attached to the rotary knob of the Technics case has been replaced with a modern one (turn + push) and now the knob is used to browse through the list of pre-configured web radio stations, the content of SD cards or DLNA media servers storing thousands of audio files.
 Going up and down the directory levels and finally selecting an audio file for playing is done very fast with it.

 The original display (rendered useless) has been removed and it's plexiglass cover now hides the infrared sensor which receives signals from a remote control.
 A small 1.8" TFT color display (Aliexpress) has been added to the front and is used for interacting with the user and presenting essential info.

-Most of the original front buttons are still available, now for changing modes (Radio, SD-Card or DLNA), skipping tracks, returning to a higher directory level and repeat mode selection (None, Track, List or Random).
-Two adjacent buttons just below the TFT display went into the bin and made room for a SD-Card reader.
+Most of the original front buttons are still available, now for changing modes (Radio, SD card or DLNA), skipping tracks, returning to a higher directory level and repeat mode selection (None, Track, List or Random).
+Two adjacent buttons just below the TFT display went into the bin and made room for a SD card reader.
 The existing 10 channel buttons (1...8,9,0) still serve their original purpose, only this time with web radio stations assigned.

 A special extender board connects the mainboard with the original front PCB (CP102, Pins 7-9 and CP103, Pins 1-8).
 The boards many additional IO ports make it possible to control LEDs and buttons via the original control [matrix](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/blob/main/Doc/ST-G570%20Key%20Matrix%20Original.JPG).
 The infrared sensor VS1838B is attached to the extender board as well.